Homepage » About us » Milestones

 1994

-First four-year service contract with the Federal Office for Agriculture (BLW): increase in core funding;
+• First four-year service contract with the Federal Office for Agriculture (BLW): gradual increase of basic funding.

 36